 Note: These are just amateur snapshots, but if you are looking for a professional photographer, florist, leis, musician or other wedding vendors, please check my Kauai wedding vendor links page.

 Hawaii Marriage License Procedure on Kauai:

-Pre-wedding, I can direct you to one of the licensing agents on Kauai where you'll need to obtain your marriage license before the wedding ceremony.
+Pre-wedding, I can direct you to one of the licensing agents on Kauai (or other island) where you'll need to obtain your marriage license before the wedding ceremony.
 I can e-mail you the list and give you my recommendations for a location near your lodging.
 The state of Hawaii does not require any witnesses to sign the marriage certificate.
 Click here to find information about the Hawaii Marriage License and to apply for a Hawaii marriage license online anytime before the wedding it will save time to apply in advance so the marriage license agent can just pull up your completed worksheet.
 You are able to choose your officiant from the list of licensed marriage performers.
 Just choose me (Wirtz, Julie) or leave it blank if you are undecided.
 My Hawaii License to Perform Marriages is #2005-1071

 Civil Union License Procedure in Hawaii:

 Beginning in January 2012, same sex civil unions and opposite gender civil unions are now legal and available to those not already in a marriage or other reciprocal benefit partnership.
 Instructions on how to get a civil union license can be found at this link on the government's website, now.
 You can choose my name from the list of Licensed Civil Union Performers (Wirtz, Julie).
 My license to perform civil unions is # 2005-1071.

 NOTE: On December 2, 2013 Same Sex Marriage became legal in Hawaii.
 Please click here our Same Sex Weddings on Kauai Link for more details.